Torquato Tasso: Early life

 The young Torquato, a handsome and brilliant lad, became the companion in sports and studies of Francesco Maria della Rovere, heir to the duke of Urbino.
 At Urbino, a society of cultivated men pursued the aesthetic and literary studies which were then in vogue.
 Bernardo Tasso read cantos of his poem L'Amadigi to the duchess and her ladies, or discussed the merits of Homer and Virgil, Trissino and Ariosto, with the duke's librarians and secretaries.
 Torquato grew up in an atmosphere of refined luxury and somewhat pedantic criticism, both of which gave a permanent tone to his character.

-At Venice, where his father went to superintend the printing of his own epic, L'Amadigi (1560), these influences continued.
+In Venice, where his father went to superintend the printing of his own epic, L'Amadigi (1560), these influences continued.
 He found himself the pet and prodigy of a distinguished literary circle, but Bernardo had suffered in his own career so seriously from dependence on his writings and the nobility that he now determined on a lucrative profession for his son.
 Torquato was sent to study law at Padua.
 Instead of applying himself to law, the young man bestowed all his attention upon philosophy and poetry.
 Before the end of 1562, he had produced a twelve-canto epic poem called Rinaldo, which was meant to combine the regularity of the Virgilian with the attractions of the romantic epic.
 In the attainment of this object, and in all the minor qualities of style and handling, Rinaldo showed marked originality, although other parts seem unfinished and betray the haste in which the poem was composed.
 Nevertheless, its author was recognised as the most promising young poet of his time.
 The flattered father allowed the work to be printed, and, after a short period of study at Bologna, he consented to his son's entering the service of Cardinal Luigi d'Este.
 Even before that date, the young Tasso had been a frequent visitor at the Este court in Ferrara, where in 1561 he had encountered Lucrezia Bendidio, one of Eleanora d'Este's ladies-in-waiting, and fallen in love with her.
 She became the addressee of his first series of love sonnets, to be followed in 1563 by Laura Peperara, the next object of Tasso's affections.
 Both Lucrezia and Laura had, in the meantime, become well-known singers, and for a while Tasso seems to have courted them both.